Forward trijet production in proton-nucleus collisions: gluon initiated channel: Rapidity divergence: recovering the real part of the JIMWLK

+In order to connect this result to the full JIMWLK Hamiltonian, let us now discuss the expected structure of the virtual corrections.
+They come in two types: 1) vertex corrections (gluon is emitted and absorbed by different partons) and 2) self-energy diagrams (gluon is emitted and absorbed by same parton).
+Summing real and vertex contributions, we have

+where the effect of the vertex corrections is that the sum now includes the possibility that $x_j$ and $x_k$ are coordinates both belonging to the direct amplitude or both to the conjugate amplitude.
+The sum now runs over all coordinates $x_j,x_k \in \{x,y,w,x',y',w'\}$.
+The factor of $1/2$ in front Eq.\,\eqref{eq:JIMWLK-real-vertex} compared to Eq.\,\eqref{eq:JIMWLK-real} avoid for double counting.

-Notice that, in principle, we have two types of divergences.
-The first one comes from the transverse coordinate of the integrated gluon, where the kernel presents an infrared divergence for large values of $\Transv{z}{}$.
-This divergence is cured by considering the contributions of the virtual diagrams, which should contribute in such a way that the kernel can be expressed as $r_{x_jx_k}^2/(r_{x_jz}^2r_{x_kz}^2)$.
+Eq.\,\eqref{eq:JIMWLK-real-vertex} has a divergence coming from the transverse coordinate of the integrated gluon, where the kernel presents an infrared divergence for large values of $\Transv{z}{}$.
+This divergence is cured by including self-energy contributions.
+Indeed, these corrections bring terms proportional to the kernel $1/r_{x_j z}^2$.
+Using the identity